Gilbert Murray: Humanism

 Murray identified as a humanist, and even served as a President of the British Ethical Union (later known as the British Humanist Association).
 He joined the Rationalist Press Association, and in 1952 was a delegate to the inaugural World Humanist Congress which founded Humanists International.
 He wrote and broadcast extensively on religion (Greek, Stoic and Christian); and wrote several books dealing with his version of humanism, which he espoused as a naturalistic philosophy, contrasted with Christianity and revealed religion in general.
 He was President of the British Ethical Union (now Humanists UK) from 1929 to 1930.

 A phrase from his 1910 lectures Four Stages of Greek Religion enjoyed public prominence: the "failure of nerve" of the Hellenistic world, of which a turn to irrationalism was symptomatic.

 Murray was baptised as a Roman Catholic; his father was a Catholic, his mother a Protestant.
 His daughter Rosalind (later Rosalind Toynbee), a Catholic convert, attacked his atheism in her book of apologetics, The Good Pagan's Failure (1939).
 About a month before he died, when he was bedridden, his daughter Rosalind called the local Catholic priest to see him.
-In an article in The Times following his death, however, his son Stephen made clear that Rosalind and Catholic friends did 'not want it thought that they claim he died a Roman Catholic'.
+In an article in The Times following his death, however, his son Stephen made clear that Rosalind and Catholic friends did "not want it thought that they claim he died a Roman Catholic".
 Stephen said that his sister 'would not dream of making a public claim that he would re-enter the Church.'

 Murray did not raise his own children to be religious.
-His great-granddaughter, Polly Toynbee, followed in his footsteps, becoming President of the British Humanist Association from 2009-2012.
+His great-granddaughter, Polly Toynbee, followed in his footsteps, becoming President of the British Humanist Association from 2009 to 2012.

 Awards and honours

 He refused a knighthood in 1912, though he was appointed to the Order of Merit in 1941.
 He received honorary degrees from Glasgow, Birmingham, and Oxford.

 He gave the 1914 Shakespeare Lecture of the British Academy.
-He gave the 1941 Andrew Lang lecture.
+He gave the 1941 Andrew Lang Lecture.

 Minor planet 941 Murray is named after him, for his support of Austria after World War I.

 Family

 Murray's father was Sir Terence Aubrey Murray and his brother Sir Hubert Murray.
 Murray's mother, Agnes Ann Murray (née Edwards), was a cousin of the dramatist W. S. Gilbert.

 Murray married Lady Mary Henrietta Howard (1865–1956), daughter of George Howard, 9th Earl of Carlisle.
 When her mother Rosalind Howard, Countess of Carlisle died in 1921, Castle Howard was left to Lady Mary.
-However, she passed it on to her surviving brother Geoffrey, retaining an estate in Cumberland with an income of c£5,000pa.
+However, she passed it on to her surviving brother Geoffrey, (his son was George Howard, chairman of the British Broadcasting Corporation from 1981 until 1983) retaining an estate in Cumberland with an income of c. £5,000 per annum.

 Gilbert and Lady Mary had five children, two daughters (Rosalind, 1890–1967 and Agnes Elizabeth 1894–1922) and three sons (Denis, Basil, and Stephen) including: